apache/hudi/rfc/rfc-60/rfc-60.md

 After enabling the Federated Storage Layout feature, under certain strategies such as the "data cache layer," data from different lake tables may be stored on different physical media, resulting in different schemes.
 For example, cache layer data may be stored on hdfs://ns1/, while persistent layer data is stored on hdfs://ns2/.
-In this case, we need to add a new field named "scheme" in MDT HoodieMetadataFileInfo to store the scheme information for different files, which will be used for path restoration.
+In this case, we need to add a new field named "prefix" in MDT HoodieMetadataFileInfo to store the prefix information for different files, which will be used for path restoration.

 ```avro schema